alphagov/pay-tech-docs/source/documentation/06-api-reference.md

 ## API error codes

+### API errors caused by an API call

-When an error occurs, you will receive these API codes in the body of the response.
+When your API call results in an error, you will receive these API codes in the body of the response.

 This is the format of the general JSON error response body: